 Credits

 Loads of people have helped me understand this topic – on both Mastodon (Edmund Lauterbach, Jos Dingjan, wibble, Sarah Wilson, Tursiae, Tenkoman) and Bluesky (Arian, tristramg, Frankyman, Max Wyss, Torsten, Fahrradfreundlicher Arbeitgeber, Lennart Fahnenmüller).
 Particular credit to Sam Jennings on Bluesky who gave me the kick I needed to look into all of this!
-However any errors that appear in this text are mine, and mine alone.
+And thanks in particular to three staff at Alstom who provided me the numbers to make all of this make sense, and update the post.
+Any enduring errors that appear in this text are mine, and mine alone.
 If any of the text here proves to be incorrect, I will correct the text and make it clear what changes were made.

 Notes